lucasjgordon/SlackForm/README.md

 var slackform = require('cloud/slackform.js');
 ````

 Now you need to get your keys.
-You'll need you [Typeform API Key](https://admin.typeform.com/account) and the name of your Slack group.
+You'll need you [Typeform API Key](https://admin.typeform.com/account) and the name of your Slack group as it is shown in the group's url.
 Create a new Slack token [here](https://api.slack.com/web).
 You'll need your Typeform ID, which can be obtained from the URL of the actual form - it will look something like this "bU6FKI".

 Finally, you need to know the name of the email field in the Typeform JSON response.
 Create a URL like this: